Book Barbados (Oct 18-25) Selling Fast! Pay in 3 with Klarna

 Every donation raised through the Make A Wave Challenge goes directly towards these life-changing initiatives.

-How you can help!
+How you can help

 At Women + Waves, we believe in the power of community and the ocean to transform lives.
-This September, we’ll be cheering on Mila, Annabelle, our followers that choose to participate and everyone taking part in the Make A Wave Challenge.
-Please watch our social media for updates and help us by sharing the information so that we can spread the message for and wide about the plight of those in the rural surf communities that don’t have access to basic sanitation facilities, food and shelter.
-You can financially support the movement by sponsoring them to take part in the challenge:
+This September, we will be cheering on Mila, Annabelle, and everyone taking part in the Make A Wave Challenge.
+Please watch our social media for updates and help us share the message about rural surf communities that lack access to sanitation, food, and shelter.

-Make a wave
+Make a Wave Challenge

 Author